At MSJU, we believe your college education doesn't just happen in the classroom.

 Cooperative Education (co-op) is a professional work experience designed to complement the student's major or career path.
 Co-op affirms your choice of major and/or career and enables you to develop a competitive edge and sharpen skills employers value.
 Students can earn up to 9 credit hours during their college career for their co-op experience.
 Co-op fulfills the experiential education requirements for graduation.

 Co-op is available to undergraduate students from all majors.
 Students may co-op with an employer for one semester or multiple semesters, depending on employer need and student availability.
 Most co-op students work part-time (15-30 hours per week) while maintaining a full course load, allowing them to graduate on time.

 Professional experience that pays

-Contact Jen Franchak, Director of the Career and Experiential Education Center, at (513) 244-4824 or e-mail the career center.
+Contact the Career & Experiential Education Center at (513) 244-4888 or e-mail to learn more.